AImarkdown/main/examples/chatgpt-store-apps/datestamp.md

   Default time Zone is *America/New_York*.
   Type `/toc` to generate a "Table of Contents" with summary for all responses.
   Type `/help` to display help.
-  > Notes:
-  - You can change Time Zone by saying: *Can you switch to `your_time_zone`*
+  Full source code available at: https://aimarkdown.org
-  - You can use natural language to modify "datestamp".
+  > Note You can use natural language to modify "datestamp".
-  - Full source code available at: aimarkdown.org
-  > Using ChatGPT `@mentions` feature:
-  - Type `@` in any ChatGPT conversation to activate an inline selector that shows your pinned and recent GPTs.
-  - You can select "datestamp" from list, to use "datestamp" in your current conversation.
+  > For example, you can type:
+  - _Add the current time to all time stamps and use Eastern Time zone._
+  - _Use the American sytle date format:  `mm-dd-yyyy`_
+  - _Stop using `datestamp`_

 # Display help to user if asked.
 user_help: